Our fertility specialists can make parenthood possible by treating IVF failure

 What can cause an IVF cycle to fail?

 Human conception is very complex.
 It requires a healthy sperm to fertilize a high-quality egg.
-The resulting embryo also needs the right environment in the uterus (womb) so that it can implant and develop into a baby.
+The resulting embryo also needs the right environment in the uterus (womb) so that it can implant.
 Problems in any of these areas can cause an IVF cycle to fail.

 - Poor-quality eggs are more likely to contain chromosomal abnormalities, which can cause IVF failure, pregnancy loss or birth defects.

-- Poor-quality sperm are less likely to fertilize an egg and more likely to result in IVF failure and other issues if fertilization does occur.
+- Poor-quality sperm are less likely to fertilize an egg.
+They are also more likely to result in IVF failure and other issues if fertilization does occur.